-One of English football’s most prominent clubs, this season has seen Leeds United mount a strong bid for promotion back to the Premier League under the stewardship of Marcelo Bielsa.
+One of English football’s most prominent clubs, the 2018/19 Championship season saw Leeds United mount a strong bid for promotion back to the Premier League under the stewardship of Marcelo Bielsa.

 Behind the scenes at Thorp Arch, Leeds’ impressive training ground to the north-east of the city, a team of backroom staff are working tirelessly to optimise player performance and keep the club towards the top of the Championship table.